Open Books Reading Challenge

 - Return your checklist to the Library before December 31 to redeem your prize!

-Here's what you'll be reading in 2025:
+Here's what you'll be reading in 2026:

-- A book from the Overdrive/Libby app
+- From the Overdrive/Libby app

 This year's Open Books Challenged is sponsored by the Friends of the Rochester Public Library.